Recording studio: Morgan Studios • London • UK

 Mary Hopkin – Interview with Goldmine Magazine, 1992

-The March 1 session was filmed by Apple’s Tony Bramwell for a promotional clip.
-In the footage, Hopkin is seen miming the song, and there are shots of her and McCartney in the control room listening to a playback.
+The March 1 session was filmed by Apple’s Tony Bramwell for use in a promotional clip.
+In the footage, Mary is seen miming to “Goodbye,” with additional shots showing her and Paul in the control room listening to a playback.

 Written by Paul McCartney